Overview of White Paper 2.0 Part 1

 Voting systems using the same IDA account and voting program (IDV) issues the same Ballotstamp everytime which means it can prevent Sybil Attacks.

-BOScoin started the project as a global community currency with the aim of distributing it with real
+BOScoin started the project as a global community currency with the aim of distributing it with real money status.

 By publishing White Paper 2.0, we are introducing a credit-generating system called ‘Public Financing’, which aims to compensate the shortfall of credit generating capabilities of existing cryptographic currencies compared to sovereign currencies.